Jeff Rosenthal: Public engagements

 In 2005 Rosenthal wrote a book for the general public, Struck by Lightning: The Curious World of Probabilities, which was a bestseller in Canada and has been published in ten languages.
 He has also written a graduate textbook on probability theory and co-authored an undergraduate textbook on probability and statistics.
 He has been interviewed by the media about such diverse topics as crime statistics, pedestrian deaths, gambling probabilities, and television game shows, and has appeared on William Shatner's Weird or What?.

 In 2006, Rosenthal did the statistical analysis used by the Canadian Broadcasting Corporation television news magazine The Fifth Estate to expose the Ontario lottery retailer fraud scandal, which was debated in the Ontario provincial legislature.
 In 2010 his research with Albert H. Yoon about the U.S. Supreme Court was quoted in The New York Times.
 He has also written about the Monty Hall problem.

 Honors and awards

 Rosenthal received the CRM-SSC Prize in 2006, the COPSS Presidents' Award in 2007, the Statistical Society of Canada Gold Medal in 2013, and a Faculty of Arts & Science Outstanding Teaching Award in 1998.
 He was elected a Fellow of the Institute of Mathematical Statistics in 2005, and of the Royal Society of Canada in 2012.

 Personal life

-Rosenthal's father Peter Rosenthal and mother Helen Stephanie Rosenthal (1942 – 2017) are both math professors at the University of Toronto.
+Rosenthal's father Peter Rosenthal (1941—2024) and mother Helen Stephanie Rosenthal (1942–2017) were originally from Queens, New York City.
+They emigrated to Canada in 1967 where both of them became math professors at the University of Toronto.

 Besides his research, Rosenthal performs music and improvisational comedy, including at The Bad Dog Theatre Company.

+Jeffrey Rosenthal is married to Margaret Fulford, who is the University College Librarian.
+His father-in-law was journalist Robert Fulford.